stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Lastly, we recommend turning on the “KPIs” page to manage KPIs and/or OKRs.

 You might need to read the next three paragraphs a few times to fully appreciate the KPI construct inside #stratapp.
-That is because we have designed the whole of #stratapp with (almost) no rules, so you can easily adapt #stratapp to suit your unique business, rather than the other way around.
+That is because we have designed the whole of #stratapp with (almost) no rules, so you can easily adapt #stratapp to suit your unique business, rather than the expense, time, hassle and stress of having to adapt the business to suit #stratapp.

 KPIs added to an item in the strategy tree, will show under “strategic KPIs”.